Harphies/REST-API-TEMPLATE/README.md

 - Verify Incorrect password
 - complete Login and Signup endpoints successfully
 - generate token for login users using Jsonwebtoken
-- protect urls for only login users
+- protect urls for only login users with thier token
+- Confirm Email before login
+- Forget and Reset Password